Sir Francis Drake with his Coat Of Arms with the inscription of Sic Parvis Magna

 Sic Parvis Magna Meaning

-Further, there is little historical record about Drake before his success.
-To me, this gives me creative license to breathe life into history while staying as true to the history as possible.
+The ambiguity gives me a little creative license to attempt to breathe life into the story, while staying as true to the history as possible.
 This is why Sic Parvis Magna is the first book of the historical fiction series Adventures of Francis Drake.
-It was impossible to name the origin novel anything other than this.
-It was the title from the very first prick of the idea.
+It was impossible to name the origin novel anything other than this, it was the title from the very first prick of the idea.

-I explore the behind-the-scenes political drama and high seas adventures of Sir Francis Drake’s circumnavigation in the third novel of the series, the upcoming Nova Albion Adventure.
+I explore the behind-the-scenes political drama and high seas adventures of Sir Francis Drake’s circumnavigation in the third historical fiction novel of the series, the upcoming Nova Albion Adventure.
+The trip was initiated in secrecy, and a strong faction of the court (including Cecil) opposed it because he feared it would provoke a war with Spain.

 Learn more about the upcoming historical fiction novel Sic Parvis Magna here.
 Learn more about the characters of the novel: